cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-We serve the best coffee in town.
+## About
+This is a simple React app that allows you to explore our delicious coffee offerings.

+## Features
+- View our menu items
+- Stylish user interface

-## Our Menu
+## Menu
 - Espresso
 - Latte
 - Cappuccino